dcos/dcos-e2e/docs/source/docker-backend-requirements.rst

     vagrant plugin install vagrant-cachier
     vagrant plugin install vagrant-vbguest

-- Start Powershell and download the DC/OS E2E ``Vagrantfile`` to a directory containing a DC/OS installer file:
+- Start Powershell and download the |project| ``Vagrantfile`` to a directory containing a DC/OS installer file:

 .. code:: ps1

     ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/dcos/dcos-e2e/master/vagrant/Vagrantfile')) | Set-Content -LiteralPath Vagrantfile

-- By default, the :file:`Vagrantfile` installs DC/OS E2E from the most recent release at the time it is downloaded.
+- By default, the :file:`Vagrantfile` installs |project| from the most recent release at the time it is downloaded.
   To use a different release, or any Git reference, set the environment variable ``DCOS_E2E_REF``:

 .. code:: ps1